News & Insights

 Sustainability is defined by the United Nations as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
 (Brundtland Commission, 1987).
 Essentially, sustainability leads companies to take a longer-term perspective on their business outcomes and focus on the lasting impact their current practices will have on their operations now, in the future, as well as the effects these operations will have on others and the environment.

 IBM defines sustainability as a “company's strategy and actions to reduce adverse environmental and social impacts resulting from business operations in a particular market.
-An organization’s sustainability practices are typically analysed against environmental, social and governance (ESG) metrics.”
+An organisation’s sustainability practices are typically analysed against environmental, social and governance (ESG) metrics.”
 There are many names and variations for the concept of sustainability, with the aforementioned term ESG (environmental, social, governance) being an important buzzword, as well as CSR (corporate social responsibility), and social impact all being used frequently to describe similar phenomena.

 The concept of the “triple bottom line” has also become a popular way to analyse a company’s sustainability profile.
 The triple bottom line consists of not only economic performance, but also social and environmental performance as well.
 The “Three P’s” of People, Planet, and Profits make up the three considerations in the triple bottom line.
 The triple bottom line is concerned not only with your shareholders, but all stakeholders of the company, including employees, consumers, suppliers, the local community, and the physical space it uses.